 The app for iPhone or Android is noted for its slick interface, and the generous $1,000 free bet available to new users is excellent value.

 The amount that would normally be lost under “risk-free bet” conditions is paid out as betting credit that can only be used on the FanDuel sportsbook or betting app.
 Any winning bets placed using the credit return only the winnings, without the stake.

 The FanDuel sports betting app can be accessed in any state for download/depositing funds and used for betting in PA.

-Proving that it can boast the same superlative quality provided by the other two main PA-legal sportsbooks, FOX Bet entered the market in May 2020, offering up to an astonishing $1,000 in free betting credit, depending on the initial amount deposited by the user.
+Proving that it can boast the same superlative quality provided by the other two main PA-legal sportsbooks, FOX Bet entered the market in May 2020.

-Users of FOX Bet can also get a deposit bonus of up to $500, though a deposit is required to obtain this.
+Users of FOX Bet can get a bonus of up to $500, though a deposit is required to obtain this.

 World events in 2020 did not stop the UFC in its tracks.
 It remains a major bastion of sports entertainment, and history will remember the UFC in particular for being a glimmer of sports betting joy in a time of global crisis.

 The fight card is being filled out as we speak while the headline bout will be a Lightweight rematch between Conor McGregor and Dustin Poirier.

 Main Card fights (odds at FanDuel Sportsbook as of Dec.
 19):